TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/Includes/Index.rst

-have many different ways of configuring something, with pros and cons and the extended inclusion command serves this purpose of letting you organize your files with different directories using whichever extension fits your needs better (e.g., :code:`.typoscript`) and/or filter by extension (e.g., because you may have :code:`.typoscript` and :code:`.txt` in the directory or because you prefer having :code:`.typoscript<something>` as extension).
+have many different ways of configuring something, with pros and cons and the extended inclusion command serves this purpose of letting you organize your files with different directories using whichever extension fits your needs better (e.g., :file:`.typoscript`) and/or filter by extension (e.g., because you may have :file:`.typoscript` and :file:`.txt` in the directory or because you prefer having :file:`.typoscript<something>` as extension).

 It is recommended to separate files with different directories: